A Framework for Geometry-based Statistical Channel Modeling in ISAC Systems: Modeling of Components of ISAC Channel

 \subsubsection{Environmental Object Characterization and Modeling}

-{\Acp{EO} also need to be considered for the \ac{ISAC} \ac{CM} framework \cite{3gpp_R1-2504945}. \acp{EO} are non-target objects that have known spatial locations and are categorized by their physical and scattering characteristics relative to the sensing target.} Unlike the stochastic cluster, \acp{EO} are deterministic positions and scattering properties.
+\Acp{EO} also need to be considered for the \ac{ISAC} \ac{CM} framework \cite{3gpp_R1-2504945}. \acp{EO} are non-target objects that have known spatial locations and are categorized by their physical and scattering characteristics relative to the sensing target.
+Unlike the stochastic cluster, \acp{EO} are deterministic positions and scattering properties.
 Type I \acp{EO} exhibit target-like properties, including a defined \ac{RCS}, velocity profile, and spatially consistent \acp{SP}.
+In the proposed framework, the \ac{EO} \ac{RCS} values for each \ac{SP} are used as inputs for \ac{EO} characterization.
 Type II \acp{EO} represent large-scale environmental structures (e.g., buildings, walls) that significantly exceed typical target dimensions and are modeled using the ground-reflection approach in Section 7.6.8 of \ac{TR}38.901 \cite{tr}, incorporating specular reflection components as deterministic contributions under \ac{NLoS} conditions.